Multi-view Deep Subspace Clustering Networks: Introduction

 \section{Introduction}

 Subspace clustering aims to segment a set of unlabeled samples drawn from a union of multiple subspaces corresponding to different clusters into several groups.
-Recently, self-representation based models have achieved superior performance in subspace clustering~\cite{Guangcan2013Robust,ji2017deep,Zhou2018DeepAS}.
-It assumes that a sample can be represented by a linear combination of a set of samples:
+Recently, self-representation based models have achieved state-of-the-art (SOTA) performance in subspace clustering~\cite{Guangcan2013Robust,ji2017deep,rw_subspace_tcyb_2}.
+Given data points $\{x_i\}_{i=1,..., N}$ drawn from multiple linear subspaces $\{S_i\}_{i=1,..., K}$, one can express a point in a subspace as a linear combination of other points in the same subspace.
+In the literature \cite{ji2017deep}, this property is called self-expressiveness or self-representation.
+If we stack all the points $x_i$ into columns of a data matrix ${\bf{X}}$, the self-expressiveness property can be simply represented as one single equation, \ie, ${\bf{X}} ={\bf{XC}}$, where ${\bf{C}}$ is the self-representation coefficient matrix.
+Self-representation assumes that a sample can be represented by a linear combination of a set of samples

-where $\bf{X} \in \mathbb{R}^{d \times n}$ and $\bf{Z} \in \mathbb{R}^{n \times n}$ denote the training data and self-representation matrix, respectively. $L({\bf{X}},{\bf{Z}})$ represents the reconstruction loss and $R({\bf{Z}})$ is the regularization item.
-The key differences of self-representation based subspace clustering models lie in the option of the loss function and regularizer.
-For $R({\bf{Z}})$, $l_0$-norm, $l_1$-norm, square of Frobenius norm, elastic net, trace Lasso, and k-block diagonal regularizer have been used under certain subspace assumptions \cite{Lu2018Subspace}.
-As hand-crafted features cannot well capture the severe variations, deep subspace clustering models are developed to jointly learn hierarchical representation and cluster structure \cite{Chen2017UnsupervisedMC,Tian2017DeepClusterAG,Jiang2018WhenTL,Zhou2018DeepAS,Peng2018StructuredAF,Guo2017ImprovedDE,Li2017ProjectiveLS,Chellappa2018DeepDC,Liang2018SubGANAU,Lezama2018OLEOL}.
+where $\bf{X} \in \mathbb{R}^{d \times n}$ and $\bf{Z} \in \mathbb{R}^{n \times n}$ denote the training data and self-representation matrix, respectively.
+Furthermore, $L({\bf{X}},{\bf{Z}})$ represents the reconstruction loss and $R({\bf{Z}})$ is the regularization item.
+The key differences in self-representation based subspace clustering models lie in the option of the loss function and regularizer.
+For $R({\bf{Z}})$, the $l_0$-norm, $l_1$-norm, square of the Frobenius norm, elastic net, trace Lasso, and k-block diagonal regularizers have been used under certain subspace assumptions \cite{Lu2018Subspace}.
+Because handcrafted features cannot capture extreme variations well, deep subspace clustering models have been developed to jointly learn hierarchical representation~\cite{rw_wang2021hierarchical_tcyb_6} and cluster structure \cite{rw_subspace_tcyb_2,Jiang2018WhenTL}.